-- 1. Juries should be conducted during the first two days of the final exam week during the spring semester.
-Read the artifacts for the each embedded assignment. - 2.
+- 1. Juries should be conducted final exam week during the spring semester. - 2.
 Discuss and evaluate the embedded assignment and rubric samples. - 3.
 Discuss and evaluate the student performance in light of the student learning outcomes. - 4.
 Recommend program changes from the assessment. - 5.
-Document the discussion and decisions of the Divisions/Leavell College Faculty through minutes of themeetings. - 6.
-Note improvements from previous the assessment. - 7.
+Document the discussion and decisions of the Divisions/Leavell College faculty through minutes of the meetings. - 6.
+Note improvements from the previous assessment. - 7.
 Provide copies of the assignments and the meeting minutes to the IE office immediately following the jury meeting.